 Need to Escape

 When in heat, instinct—again—drives your cat to pounce towards the door when it opens.
 Outside is where potential suitors lie and her need to attract and mate with them becomes apparent.
 During this time, it is not unlikely for an indoor cat to run away for more than one day and up to a week, or more.
 Make sure to seal all escape routes and watch her carefully.
 You may even want to distract her with play to divert her mind from the task at hand.

-The reality is, unless you are a professional breeder of pedigreed cats, you should avoid letting your cat mate.
+The reality is that unless you are a professional breeder of pedigreed cats, you should avoid letting your cat mate.
 Our country has a major pet population problem, so spaying and neutering are highly recommended to the average cat owner.
 Most vets suggest spaying your female cat no later than six months of age.
 And a cat already in heat can still be spayed, despite a mild increase in cost.
 Plus, spaying your cat will not only cease the uncomfortable heat cycles, but it can also prevent future medical problems related to reproductive organs.